 - Maison Gregoire – Bakery located across the street from the Hotel Des Nations.
 This bakery has fresh croissants, bread, Pain Au Chocolat and coffee.
 Come here for breakfast if you stay in the Latin quarter.
 I had the Pain Au Chocolat and it was delicious!!

 - Pizzaddict – This was some of the freshest pizza I have ever had.
-I ordered the four cheese pizza and was disappointed.
+I ordered the four cheese pizza and was not disappointed.

 - La Maison De L’Aubrac – Located in the Champ-Elysees area and known for its quality meat.
 This restaurant is mid-priced and a good deal for the quality of food considering its location.
 This is the perfect spot for dinner.